ebb-earl-co/libraries_io/README.md

 Analogously to the unique constraint in a relational database, Neo4j has a [uniqueness constraint](https://neo4j.com/docs/cypher-manual/3.5/schema/constraints/#query-constraint-unique-nodes) which is very useful in constraining the number of nodes created.
-Basically, it isn't useful or performant to have two different nodes representing the platform Pypi (or the language Python, or the project `pipenv`, ...) because it is a unique entity.
+Basically, it isn't useful, and hurts performance, to have two different nodes representing the platform Pypi (or the language Python, or the project `pipenv`, ...) because it is a unique entity.
 Moreover, uniqueness constraints enable [more performant queries](https://neo4j.com/docs/cypher-manual/3.5/clauses/merge/#query-merge-using-unique-constraints).
 The following
 [Cypher commands](https://github.com/ebb-earl-co/libraries_io/blob/master/cypher/schema.cypher)
-add uniquness constraints on the properties of the nodes that should be unique in this data paradigm:
+add uniqueness constraints on the properties of the nodes that should be unique in this data paradigm:
 ```cypher
 CREATE CONSTRAINT on (platform:Platform) ASSERT platform.name IS UNIQUE;